eXascaleInfolab/CGGC/README.md

-Implementation of the Randomized Greedy (RG) modularity clustering algorithm and the use of RG in the CGGC/CGGCi scheme.
+# Randomized Greedy (RG) modularity clustering algorithm and the use of RG in the CGGC/CGGCi scheme.

 The Paper: "An Ensemble Learning Strategy for Graph Clustering" by Michael Ovelgönne and Andreas Geyer-Schulz at Graph Partitioning and